What you can do to keep them safe

 Make improvements around your yard

-You may not realize it, but it’s possible your yard is acting like a mosquito magnet.
-If, for example, you have pots, bird baths, and other things that frequently filled with water, you’re offering optimal breeding grounds to these pests.
+You may not realize it, but it’s possible your yard is acting as a mosquito magnet.
+If, for example, you have pots, birdbaths, and other things that frequently filled with water, you’re offering optimal breeding grounds to these pests.
 You may also have plants and flowers that are especially attractive to mosquitos, such as tropical milkweed and trumpet vines.

 Another home addition you should think about is your own mosquito control system.
 Using strategically-placed nozzles, a Platinum misting system automatically dispenses insecticide that will keep mosquitos – along with other biting insects – away from your yard and your fur babies.
 To get more information or for a free onsite consultation, contact Platinum Mosquito Protection.